 Verify that the licensee has developed and maintains written procedures that document how the requirements of Subpart C and the security plan will be met.
 A copy of the current procedure must be retained for 3 years after the procedure is no longer needed.
 Superseded portions of the procedure must be retained for 3 years after the record is superseded.
 [37.43(b)]

 Verify that the licensee conducts training to ensure that individuals implementing the security program possess and maintain the knowledge, skills, and abilities to carry out their assigned duties.
+Training must include instruction in the purpose and function of security measures employed; the responsibility to report any condition that causes or may cause a security violation; the responsibility to report promptly to the LLEA actual or attempted theft, sabotage or diversion; and the appropriate response to security alarms.

+Refresher training must be conducted at a frequency not to exceed 12 months and when significant changes have been made to the security program.
+Refresher training must include a review of initial training requirements and changes made; reports of relevant security issues; problems and lessons learned; relevant results of NRC inspections; and relevant results of the licensee’s security program review and maintenance and tests.

 The licensee shall maintain records of initial and refresher training for 3 years from the date of the training and records must include dates, topics covered, attendees, and related information.
 [37.43(c)]